asmov/common-draft/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Common: Common libraries and tools for Asmov projects
+Asmov Common: Work-in-progress additions to Asmov Common
 Copyright (C) 2024-2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify